The 2008 5-Series has brilliant engines and smart transmissions. Avoid the active steering and you'll find its dynamic profile is world-class, too.

 Each engine can be combined with a 6-speed, either automatic or manual.
 On some models, the automatic has paddle shift controls; on others, all-wheel drive is an option.
 Car and Driver agrees that the smooth auto transmissions shift even faster now, though the New York Times says it adopts a spacey looking (and somewhat spacey acting) console shifter that is clumsy to press the shifter 's side button to toggle forward for reverse, back for drive.
 But the lever works beautifully when you use it to shift gears manually.
 Edmunds says it 's an unnecessarily different and complex way of doing a fairly straightforward thing.

 Gas mileage ranges from 28 mpg highway on manual 528i sedans to 15 mpg city for V-8 manual sedans.

-In terms of handling, the 5 Series feels so natural that you barely notice turning the grippy, well-designed steering wheel,” they report.
-“It’s more like flexing muscles in your palms and fingers, and the BMW anticipates where you’re headed.”
-Car and Driver feels that “The fine chassis is happiest with the six-cylinder engines,” since the V-8 “feels surprisingly ponderous and much larger than the smaller-engined cars—still a gratifyingly fast and powerful four-door, but no longer a sports sedan.”
-The available Active Steering trips up its driving demeanor, though; as Car and Driver adds, “the schizophrenic steering is curiously twitchy and numb just off-center.”
-Without the option, Automedia notes, “relatively heavy steering helps impart utterly confident feel.”
+In terms of handling, the 5 Series "feels so natural that you barely notice turning the grippy, well-designed steering wheel," according to the New York Times.
+Car and Driver feels that The fine chassis is happiest with the six-cylinder engines, since the V-8 feels surprisingly ponderous and much larger than the smaller-engined cars 'still a gratifyingly fast and powerful four-door, but no longer a sports sedan.
+The available Active Steering trips up its driving demeanor, though; as Car and Driver adds, the schizophrenic steering is curiously twitchy and numb just off-center.
+Without the option, Automedia notes, relatively heavy steering helps impart utterly confident feel.